n0vaes/EColeta/README.md

 Open VS Code's console and type npm start
 With Live Server plugin enabled on VS Code, access localhost:3000 on the browser

+### Project

+This is the sequence of images of how the project is designed: https://imgur.com/a/GQKpWsl